-Even though the work is even harder and more plenty in college I still find a way to do the unhealthiest of practices of procrastinating and not focusing.
+Even though the work is even harder and more plenty in college I still find a way to do unhealthy practices of procrastinating and not staying focused.
 I needed to make figure out goals for myself and stick to them to help me out for the future and beyond.
 Using the book I was able to find different strategies.
 First to be productive you cant allow yourself to get stuck in autopilot mode meaning you can’t let your mind go through the motions, you have to be purposeful in your attentiveness.
 Another thing I learned from the book is our attention has limits and can only focus on a few things at once which is why certain places are easier to study.

 One of my biggest problems as a student is putting my work off till the last minute.
 By the end of the semester, I will minimize my procrastination in school by setting three daily intentions (the rule of three) and prioritizing consequential task.
 Focusing on task for a long period of time is very difficult for me as I get distracted easily.
 By the end of the semester, I will be able to better manage my focus on schoolwork by working in “distraction free mode” and use of the pomodoro method.

 The rule of three

 - Pick three task to do each day

 - Make sure these three task are task you can get done by the end of the day and are built around your schedule